Czaki/argparse/Readme.rst

 ===================

 Almost all complex program has some control parameters.
-It could be path to file to data to proceed, error reporting level, save location, used metrics and many other.
+It could be path to file with data to proceed, error reporting level, save location, used metrics and other.

-If such parameters are hardcoded in code of program, then may be hard to use it on another machine, or share code top be used by other people.
+If such parameters are hardcoded in code of program, then may be hard to use it on another machine, or share code with other people.

-Using global level variables, which provide one place to edit which simplify this
-but still not solve problem with synchronistation between machines, especially when using ``git`` or other automated solution.
+Even simplify update it by put all control variables in one place does not solve this problem.
+When synchronize code between machines user need to remember to update variables to local values.
+This is really annoying when using automated systems like ``git`` or even *Dropbox*

 Current computers allow execute more than one process at the same time.
 Often case is to run same analysis against different files or parameters.